 Goldstein LB.
 IV tPA for acute ischemic stroke.
 Neurology.
 2016;87(21):2178-2179. doi:10.1212/WNL.0000000000003366.

 In this editorial on the Domino et al. paper, Dr. Goldstein notes that there were considerable barriers that slowed IV tPA adoption after it was approved by the FDA in 1996.
 Eight years after FDA approval, IV tPA was being given to only 1%–2% of stroke patients.
-Transformation of the structure and organization of stroke care delivery were needed, and in part led …
+Transformation of the structure and organization of stroke care delivery were needed, and in part led to …